 God does not allow divorce for any other reason.
 Some teach that physical abuse is an acceptable reason for divorce, but I would not want to say that, because God does not say that.
 So how should we handle physical and even emotional abuse?
 If there is a pattern of ongoing abuse, a couple should separate for a short time (not very long) to ensure the physical safety of the family members while both partners are in counseling with a biblically based counselor.
 The priority goal should be to establish their relationship with God through prayer, confession of sin, and by being filled with the Holy Spirit.
 The counseling should also seek to understand the pattern of abuse and to help the couple seek a solution.
 Ultimately, a wrong relationship with God is always at the core.
 The counselor can help the couple understand what is wrong with their relationship with God, as well as help deal with and eliminate the symptoms.
 After some time I would encourage them to live together again while they continue in counseling.

 God never addresses physical abuse in marriage.
 But such behavior needs to be lovingly and faithfully dealt with.
 Church discipline needs to be followed if the pattern continues (Matt.
 18:15-17).
 If one partner commits a crime, the authorities need to be notified if required by the local government.
-This may seem harsh, but Jesus asks us to also obey the laws of our government.
+This may seem harsh, but God in the Bible asks us to also obey the laws of our government.
+1 Peter 2:13-15 states, “Submit yourselves for the Lord’s sake to every human institution whether to a king as the one in authority, or to governors as sent by him for the punishment of evildoers and the praise of those who do right.
+For such is the will of God that by doing right you may silence the ignorance of foolish men.”
+(NASB)

 Suggested Links:When Should A Spouse Flee?